Freedom House: History

 Freedom House was incorporated October 31, 1941.
 Among its founders were Eleanor Roosevelt, Wendell Willkie, Mayor Fiorello La Guardia, Elizabeth Cutter Morrow, Dorothy Thompson, George Field, Herbert Agar, Herbert Bayard Swope, Ralph Bunche, Father George B. Ford, Roscoe Drummond and Rex Stout.
+Thompson and Dr. Frank Kingdon were co-chairs.
 George Field (1904–2006) was executive director of the organization until his retirement in 1967.

-According to its website, Freedom House "Freedom House is the oldest American organization devoted to the support and defense of democracy around the world.
-It was formally established in New York in 1941 to promote American involvement in World War II and the fight against fascism."
-Several groups, in fact, were aggressively supporting U.S. entry into the war and in early autumn 1941, when various group activities began to overlap, the Fight for Freedom Committee began exploring a mass merger.
+According to its website, Freedom House was founded in 1941.
+Several groups were aggressively supporting U.S. entry into World War II and in early autumn 1941, when various group activities began to overlap, the Fight for Freedom Committee began exploring a mass merger.
 George Field then conceived the idea of all of the groups maintaining their separate identities under one roof—Freedom House—to promote the concrete application of the principles of freedom.

 Freedom House had physical form in a New York City building that represented the organization's goals.
 A converted residence at 32 East 51st Street opened January 22, 1942, as a centre "where all who love liberty may meet, plan their programs and encourage one another".
 Furnished as a gift of the Allies, the 19-room building included a broadcasting facility.
 In January 1944, Freedom House moved to 5 West 54th Street, a former residence that Robert Lehman lent to the organization.

 Freedom House sponsored influential radio programs including The Voice of Freedom (1942–43) and Our Secret Weapon (1942–43), a CBS radio series created to counter Axis shortwave radio propaganda broadcasts.
 Rex Stout, chairman of the Writers' War Board and representative of Freedom House, would rebut the most entertaining lies of the week.
 The series was produced by Paul White, founder of CBS News.

 By November 1944, Freedom House was planning to raise money to acquire a building to be named after the recently deceased Wendell L. Willkie.
 In 1945 an elegant building at 20 West 40th Street was purchased to house the organization.
 It was named the Willkie Memorial Building.